A statement is a type of instruction that causes the program to perform some action. Statements are often terminated by a semicolon.

 Copy assignment (via operator=) can be used to assign an already created variable a value.

 Initialization can be used to give a variable a value at the point of creation.
-C++ supports 3 types of initialization: copy initialization, direct initialization, and uniform initialization.
+C++ supports 3 types of initialization: copy initialization, direct initialization, and uniform initialization (also called list initialization or brace initialization).

 You should prefer uniform initialization over the other initialization forms, and prefer initialization over assignment.